aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/how-to/edit-photo-programmatically/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-To combine several images into one image you can use methods from the image library.
+To combine several images into one image, you can use methods from the image library.
 It is possible to merge images by adding them to the resulting image in horizontal or vertical directions.
 This approach is suitable for creating large images, like wallpaper, consisting of many repeated small ones or you can create a collage from several different images.
 </p>

 Java code example: [howto merge images](merge-images).